simen64/Simons-HID-Scripts/discord-keylogger/README.md

 I am working on a version for HID script

+## O.MG Devices

+Paste the contents of `keyload-starter-omg.txt` to one of your payload slots

 ## Any other ducky script compatible tools

 I havent tested any others but if you do please open up an issue and tell me how it went

 # How it Works:

+(Slight modifications has been made but most still stands)

 ## The rubber ducky script
 When the grabber.dd runs it opens a run dialoge with admin privileges and enters this script.